Sofia’s Corner

 I never got to take formal voice lessons.
 But I always hear my mother’s beautiful voice in my head and I keep turning around what she taught me in that sandbox, like a child with a treasured object in her hands.
 And I still remember all the words to “Caro mio ben.”

-But most importantly, I would like to share with you tips and tools on how to bring singing into your home.
-I will post folks songs and rounds that anyone can sing and are an easy introduction to singing, along with audio recordings of those songs to help you learn them.
+With this free download, you will have access to 34 rounds I have recorded that you can sing along with, learn, and teach your family.
 These recordings aren’t intended to be listening recordings (sound brushed, with accompaniment etc), but rather work recordings (ie just me singing the melody line in my living room, probably with background noise) to help you learn to sing them yourself.
+I’ve also included an instructional video, a PDF handout explaining why I love rounds, and a document containing all the song lyrics.

 Celebrating in the Home